10 Sep 21 days South Africa Explorer Tour

 Save even more money:

 By the way you will not only benefit of my 10 % discount.
 The South African currency Rand is really weak right now.
-Especially people from the EUR-zone, USA, Australia… booking this trip will benefit from the weak Rand and will save lots of money.
+Especially people from the EUR-zone, USA, Australia… booking this South Africa tour will benefit from the weak Rand and will save lots of money.
 So rather make your booking now!

 [Disclaimer: Please note I only recommend tours that fit my travel philosophy, that are run by people I know or that I have done myself.
 I may earn a small commission at no extra cost to you once you get linked to the tour operator through me.
 This tiny commission will help support my blog hosting and other maintenance costs.
 All my opinions are my own and were not influenced in any way.
 Thank you!]